Arroyo Grande Valley AVA: Soil

 The Arroyo Grande Valley terrain varies from shallow and moderately deep, moderately sloping to extremely steep and well drained.
 Soils on the valley floor are very deep, generally level to moderately sloping, somewhat poorly drained and well drained silty clay loam and sandy clay loam.
 The land is composed of sedimentary and volcanic soils over a layer of bedrock known as the Franciscan Complex which is uplifted oceanic and continental crust formed over 100 million years ago.

 Talley Vineyards on Lopez Drive in the heart of the Arroyo Grande Valley.

-Industry

-Within the viticultural area are four vineyards where 1250 acre are planted in wine grapes and eleven bonded wineries consider Pinot Noir, Chardonnay and Syrah as the top grapes.
-Don Talley of Talley Vineyards and William S. Greenough of Saucelito Canyon Vineyard submitted the petition to the ATF in 1987 for the establishment of the "Arroyo Grande Valley" viticultural area in San Luis Obispo County.